 After cleaning and preparing what data I could find, I attempted to use linear regression and decision tree classifiers to see if I could build a useful predictive engine.
 After hours of attempting to come up with a useful machine learning model, however, I couldn’t generate anything worth publishing.

-Thus, I decided to do the only thing I could with the available time and resources: use a heuristic of a heuristic.
+Thus, I decided to do the only thing I could with available time and resources: use a heuristic of a heuristic.
 As you might recall from my last post, there is no “formula” for the EPSS, although it does have identifiable inputs.
 Thus, to estimate exploitability, I essentially worked backward from the EPSS to develop an idea of the mean exploitability of a given category of vulnerability.

 Pulling data from both the National Vulnerability Database (NVD) and the EPSS, I evaluated five years’ worth of CVEs for certain characteristics, separated them by these characteristics, and then looked at the mean EPSS score (converted to a 365-day, rather than 30-day, value).
 Please see this Google Colab notebook for the detailed calculations.

-I will fully acknowledge that my approach is highly unscientific.
+I fully acknowledge my approach is highly unscientific.
 With that said, I have not seen any open source tool able to do what I have with any precision whatsoever.
 You can read about my critiques of the CVSS, DREAD, and SDL bug bar models for details.
 Since I think that quantitative analysis is so important for cyber risk management, having something is better than nothing, in my mind.

 Moving onto the model, I identified three useful inputs for calculating the risk of exploitation of a non-CVE.